 If you can provide high-quality education and not simply sales pitches, you’ll be able to garner more trust, a solid relationship, and more top-of-mind awareness for your brand.

 So, when it does come time to purchase, your company will be the one a customer thinks of first.

 Creating an SEO Strategy that Drives Conversions Throughout the Funnel

 Your organic search conversion rate is more than just one metric.
 Instead, it’s an integral part of a long-running strategy to build traffic and sales for your eCommerce website.

 If you incorporate search intent into your data analysis and take a nuanced approach to your digital marketing strategy, you’ll find more long-term success with your efforts.
 Even if it doesn’t drive immediate sales, full-funnel content marketing is imperative — and, over time, can lead to stunning results.

-For example, by using a content marketing strategy steeped in thought leadership and EAT principles, we helped one of our clients achieve 300% growth in organic revenue, year over year.
+For example, by using a content marketing strategy steeped in thought leadership and EAT (Expertise, Authoritativeness, and Trustworthiness) principles, we helped one of our clients achieve 300% growth in organic revenue, year over year.

 Bottom line: Strategic content works because it lays the foundation for long-term relationships, even if the first interaction with a user isn’t a high-purchase-intent one.

 As an experienced eCommerce SEO agency, Inflow can create a full-funnel content marketing strategy that increases your organic conversion rates in the best manner for your business’s bottom line — without undue focus on vanity metrics.

 Get a customized proposal for your online store by contacting us today, or read more of our SEO case studies below.